 What makes something an icon?
-This is something that I have found myself in the middle of for the past decade.
-And to me, an icon is something that sets the standard for everything that came before it and after it.
-I have found myself being pulled towards what I am now understanding as to the cornerstone of design, art, people, watches, fashion.
+This is something that I have found myself in the middle of chasing around the world for the past decade.
+To me, an icon is something that sets the standard for everything that came before it and after it.
+I have found myself being pulled towards what I am now understanding as to the cornerstones of design, art, people, watches, fashion.

 I was asked recently by someone why I love vintage so much… why I like “old” stuff… And I kind of laughed at the question.
 I literally spent the first half of my life immersed in technology and have built a company that sources and sells vintage watches via the internet and via social media, I do not hate on technology by any means here people.
 But it’s the smell, the feel, the vibe of the whole thing that I love so much.
 When I wind my watch in the morning, it makes me stop and think about where and what I’m doing.
 When I get into the 75 911s, it transports me to a different time and place.
 These things are mini time machines to me in a weird sort of way.
 I’m reminded of guys like Paul Newman, or Jo Siffert, or even McQueen who were the real deal guys who lived, guys who were icons themselves and paved their own paths in life and did it in style… That’s why I love this shit so much.
 It’s not for you or the guy next to me waiting at the light on Fairfax and Sunset Blvd.
 From the watch I wear, the boots on my feet to the car I drive its all for me… The tangible experience that comes from these things to me is priceless and keeps me in a place that makes me want to be a better human, a place that reminds me that I can pave my own path in this life, and in a place that reminds me that I need to seize every moment of every day that I have and to it with tact, class, and of course style…